ligato/docs/docs/user-guide/concepts.md

 !!!
 Note

-    There is the example above or you can look over the code in [this example][datasync-example].
-Information where etcd is running (IP address, port) must be provided upon etcd startup via the configuration file.
+    There is the example above or you can look over the code [here][datasync-example].

-The minimal content of the file may look as follows:
+Here is an example of a minimal etcd.conf file defining the IP address and port number of the etcd server.
 ```
 endpoints:
   - "172.17.0.1:2379"
 ```
 The etcd config file is passed to the vpp-agent using the flag `--etcd-confg=<path>`.
-The file contains more fields where etcd-specific parameters can be set (e.g. dial timeout, certification, compaction, etc.).
+The file contains additional etcd-specific parameters such as dial timeout, certification and compaction.
 See the [guide to config files][list-of-supported] for more details.

 Note that if the config file is not provided, the connector plugin will not be started and no connection will be established.
 If the etcd server is not reachable, the vpp-agent may not start at all.